Germany tightens carnival security after driver with 'dead' expression injures 60

 The incident on Monday shook Germans still struggling to take in last week’s racist gun attack on two bars in the town of Hanau which left 11 people dead.

-The driver was detained at the carnival on suspicion of attempted homicide and was being treated for his own injuries.
+While the driver was detained at the carnival on suspicion of attempted homicide and was being treated for his own injuries, townspeople puzzled over why he had done it.

+“You have to be crazy or blinded by rage to do something like this,” said 58-year-old Volkmarsen native Rainer Bellmann.

-An emergency responder said bystanders had punched the man while he tried to choke her as she leaned into the car to remove the key.
+An emergency responder said bystanders had punched the man while he tried to choke her as she leaned into the car to remove the key after his vehicle crashed.

 “He didn’t say a word.
 He looked at you empty and dead and seemed so satisfied,” Lea-Sophie Schloemer told Welt television.
 “It was really unnerving how satisfied he seemed.”

-The prosecutors’ spokesman said the driver had not yet been in a fit state to be questioned, but was not drunk at the time of the incident.
+The prosecutors’ spokesman said the driver was not yet in a fit state to be questioned, but was not drunk at the time of the incident.
 Initial tests for alcohol were negative but that was not a final assessment and there were as yet no results from the drug test.

 The motive was still unclear.
 “We are investigating all possibilities,” he said.